 Training your child's character can be likened to tending a garden.
 Nurturing to life the good character qualities you want to see grow and blossom.
 It’s about watching over what’s sprouting up and carefully cultivating that which will one day bear fruit.
 It requires tilling the soil and weeding out anything that is not fructiferous… Continue reading How to Train Your Child’s Character – The Charlotte Mason Way!

 Free time in the homeschool is an art.
 One worth pursuing.
 It’s a long forgotten yet invaluable rhythm of education and is truly one of homeschooling’s best kept secrets.
 Not only is it necessary to understand the importance of free time, you need to know how to implement it into your homeschool day.
 Leisure was… Continue reading How to Cultivate the Art of Free Time in Your Homeschool

-The one thing our family did right in our homeschool was to employ Charlotte Mason’s methodologies.
-As a veteran homeschool mom, I can say this with confidence because I see in my adult children today that same love for learning that was cultivated early in our homeschool—a love for learning that has carried them through their… Continue reading How to Incorporate Narration into Your Homeschool
+Narration is a game changer.
+It's one of the things we got right in our homeschool.
+I can say this with confidence because I see in my adult children today that same love for learning that was cultivated through narration early in our homeschool—a love for learning that has carried them through their college studies and… Continue reading Narration: A Homeschool Game Changer

 We all know that homeschooling is harder on some days than on others.
 When tears are flowing and the kids are slow as molasses, just getting through the three R’s can be a huge feat.
 We find ourselves letting everything else slide—you know, like science and history, or art and literature.
 It’s okay.
 It happens… Continue reading Apologia Science Audio Books